Chloe Town

 chloe.town@daniels.utoronto.ca

-Prior to joining the Daniels Faculty, Town taught graduate and undergraduate design studios at the University of Pennsylvania, the California College of the Arts and the University of Waterloo.
+Before joining the Daniels Faculty, Town taught architecture at PennDesign in Philadelphia, the California College of the Arts in San Francisco, and the University of Waterloo School of Architecture.

-Town’s focus is primarily on space-making, representation and cultural production and its discourses.
-She is interested in the underpinnings that connect architecture to other design and art disciplines; the conceit of, and necessity for, originality; and critical spatial practices (additive and subtractive, as well as the possibility of neither).
+Her expertise is in construction and space-making, materials, representation, and cross-disciplinary readings.
+She is interested in the underpinnings that connect architecture and theory to other design disciplines and creative production, the conceit of (and necessity for) originality, and critical spatial practices that include additive and subtractive strategies as well as the rising possibility of neither.

-Her winning competition entry for the National AIDS Memorial Grove, a design collaboration with Janette Kim, was extensively documented in the book Emergent Memory (edited by Neal Schwarz, AIA) and was a subject in the feature-length documentary The Grove: AIDS and the Politics of Remembrance.
+Her winning competition entry for the National AIDS Memorial Grove in San Francisco’s Golden Gate Park, a design collaboration with Janette Kim, was extensively documented in the book Emergent Memory (edited by Neal Schwarz, AIA) and was a subject in the feature-length documentary The Grove: AIDS and the Politics of Remembrance.

-In New York City, where she lived for a decade, Town spent many years as an NCARB intern architect working on houses at Platt Dana Architects and Leroy Street Studio.
-In Toronto, where she was born, her professional expertise expanded in both scale and scope.
-At Moriyama & Teshima Architects and LGA Architectural Partners, for example, she compiled construction documents for, and project managed, numerous built projects including cultural institutions, social housing and public schools.
+In New York City, Town spent close to a decade working as an NCARB intern architect before returning to Toronto, where she was born, to practice.
+At Moriyama & Teshima Architects and at LGA Architectural Partners, she oversaw several built projects including cultural institutions, social housing, and public schools.